Code-Institute-Submissions/Warhammer40kTicTacToe/README.md

 #### Acknowledgements

 *   My mentor [Aaron Sinnott](https://www.linkedin.com/in/aaronsinnott/) for his structured and focused guidance that pussed me past my coder's blocks!
-*   The amazing tutor team, namely Miklos, Igor and Cormac for helping me squash that pesky last bug! <3
+*   The amazing [Code Institute](https://www.codeinstitute.net) tutor team, namely Igor and Miklos for helping me get around some annoying issues, and Cormac for helping me squash that pesky last bug!
-*   My wife [Lida Dimitriou](https://www.linkedin.com/in/lidadimitriou/) for her immense support and patience!
+*   My wife [Lida Dimitriou](https://www.linkedin.com/in/lidadimitriou/) for her immense support and patience! <3 <3 <3
-*   [Code Institute](https://www.codeinstitute.net) tutors for their helpful feedback.
-*   The [Career Karma](https://www.careerkarma.com) community for their feedback.
+*   The [Career Karma](https://www.careerkarma.com) community for their support and feedback.
 *   My fellow students on [Slack](https://slack.com/) for their support and fee